hapostgres/pg_auto_failover/docs/ref/pg_autoctl_do_pgsetup.rst

 pg_autoctl do pgsetup tune
 --------------------------

-Outputs the pg_autoclt automated tuning options.
+Outputs the pg_autoctl automated tuning options.
 Depending on the number of CPU and amount of RAM detected in the environment where it is run, ``pg_autoctl`` can adjust some very basic Postgres tuning knobs to get started.